The Immigrant Visa Process

-- If you provided the NVC with scanned copies that you submitted via email, you will be required to present the original documents at your interview, along with a photocopy of each document.
+- You will be required to present the original documents at your interview, along with a photocopy of each document.

 - Spouses of U.S. Citizens and Lawful Permanent Residents (IR-1/CR/1 and F2A visas) - You should read the Rights and Protections pamphlet before your visa interview to learn about your rights in the United States relating to domestic violence, sexual assault, and child abuse and protection available to you.
 The consular officer will verbally summarize the pamphlet to you during your interview.

 When you are on this webpage, the NVC has already notified you of your interview appointment date, time, and location by sending you, your petitioner, as well as your designated agent or attorney (if applicable) an email or a letter.

 After you have been notified of your scheduled interview, you will need to take the following important steps in advance of the interview date: